Leeds True Wage: why office days matter more than headline pay

 What the numbers tell you

-The regional median gross weekly pay for Yorkshire and the Humber is £708.20 (ONS ASHE 2024), with a median hourly rate of £17.95 excluding overtime.
-These figures are useful anchors: if a role pays close to the regional median, a high-friction office pattern can push real hourly value below what the headline number implies.
-If the salary is comfortably above the median, the true-wage outcome is more resilient to commute drag.
+The regional median gross weekly pay for Yorkshire and the Humber is £708.20 (ONS ASHE 2025), with a median hourly rate of £17.95 excluding overtime.
+These figures are useful anchors: if a role pays close to the regional median, a high-friction number of office days can push real hourly value below what the headline number implies.
+If the salary is comfortably above the median, the real hourly pay is more resilient to commute time and costs.

 Related pages: Manchester, Birmingham, Bristol, London vs Leeds.